heptarch/heptarch.github.io/drafts/tarkovsky.md

 little stacks under the cupboards, say, or inside the fuse box, as if they were alive and exploring.

-The Institute's crowning treasure, however, was the "Martyrlog", diaries spanning the period from the making of *Solaris* in 1970 until Tarkovsky's death in 1986.
+The Institute's crowning treasure, however, was the "Martyrolog", diaries spanning the period from the making of *Solaris* in 1970 until Tarkovsky's death in 1986.
 These were carefully administered by his son, Andrei, but he was away in Mykonos for the summer with the Institute's director, Andrea Ulivi,